aleksibovellan/WPFcalculator/README.md

 # C# calculator application

-A basic calculator application written in C# language, which takes user input values and executes calculations to show results.
+A basic calculator application written in C# language.
+It takes user input values and executes calculations to show results.